 Getting adjusted to communicating with hearing aids can be a little challenging at first.
 Adjusting to new hearing aids means taking in new sounds in addition to the sound of your own voice can seem really different and unusual initially.
 Practicing with your family and friends is a really great way to get comfortable with your hearing aids and explore different strategies that support your hearing.
 Having conversations with multiple people and in different settings helps your auditory system get used to a range of sounds.
 Your brain is also able to make connections between different voices speaking against background noise.
 You may experience challenges and difficulty as you are adjusting so going through this with loved ones, where there is greater understanding and support, can be really helpful!

 Engage in Listening Exercises

-There are simple listening exercises that you can practice to help you adjust to your new hearing aids.
+There are simple listening exercises that you can practice to help you in adjusting to new hearing aids.
 This includes applying closed captions as you watch television or movies which allows you to read the text as you hear the speech.
 This helps your brain make quick connections between sound and language, which helps with the retraining of the auditory system.
 Another way to do this is to listen to an audiobook as you also read the text or read the text aloud to yourself.
 This strategy also allows you to get more familiar and comfortable with your own voice.

-Adjusting to hearing aids takes a little bit of time but soon, your hearing will drastically improve!
+Adjusting to hearing aids may take a little bit of time but soon, your hearing will drastically improve!
 Integrating these tips into daily life as you get acclimated to your new device can help ease this transition.
 Soon enough, you will be moving through spaces and conversations much more comfortably, confidently, and with greater energy!